Oliverwhite986/northwest-registered-agent-coupon/README.md

 ### How much does a Northwest registered agent cost per year?

-Northwest Registered Agent costs $125 per year for registered agent services, including privacy protection, mail forwarding, and compliance alerts.
-Some LLC formation packages may include the first year free.
+Northwest Registered Agent offers registered agent services for $125 annually, encompassing privacy protection, mail forwarding, and compliance reminders.
+Certain LLC formation packages may include the first year of registered agent services at no additional cost.

 ### Is Northwest Registered Agent a commercial Registered Agent?

-Yes, Northwest Registered Agent is a commercial registered agent that provides business formation, compliance, and privacy protection services across all 50 U.S. states.
-They act as the official point of contact for legal and government documents on behalf of businesses.
+Northwest Registered Agent is a professional commercial registered agent offering business formation, compliance, and privacy protection services in all 50 U.S. states.
+They serve as the designated liaison for receiving legal and government documents on behalf of businesses.

 ### How long has Northwest Registered Agent been in business?